-Happy #SundaySupper!
-With Fourth of July being this Wednesday, we wanted to kick off the celebration with our fun Fourth of July recipes.
-If you’re still looking for menu ideas, we have plenty of inspiration for you!
-I made some Red, White, and Blue Firecracker Cupcakes, which are festive vanilla cupcakes topped with pop rocks and striped vanilla buttercream frosting.
+With Fourth of July being this Wednesday, I wanted to kick off the celebration with a fun Fourth of July recipe.
+If you’re still looking for menu ideas, I made some Red, White, and Blue Firecracker Cupcakes, which are festive vanilla cupcakes topped with pop rocks and striped vanilla buttercream frosting.

 The original plan was to have a striped cupcake: red on top, white in the middle, and blue on bottom.
 As you can see, they didn’t come out that way.
 What baffles me is I did this technique before with my Halloween Candy Corn Cupcakes.
 Same recipe, same technique, different results.
 The only theory I have is I didn’t use real buttermilk, just the milk + vinegar substitution.
 I wonder if this is a case where using buttermilk is a must so the batter doesn’t run together.

 I was actually debating on even posting these Red, White, and Blue Firecracker Cupcakes.
 I found the coloring to be too muddled.
 Well if anything, you can see how cool my frosting is.
 I got the idea from Heather of Farmgirl Gourmet when she posted her Red, White, and Blue Meringues.
 What you do is you take the red and streak one side of your piping bag.
 Take the blue and streak the opposite side of your piping bag.
 Fill it with the white buttercream, and the frosting comes out striped when you pipe it.
 Pretty cool, huh?
 Imagine all of the color possibilities!